SpiNNakerManchester/spio/designs/spinnaker_fpgas/README.md

 	RECO      22   0x58  RO        32  Link reconnection (re-handshake) counter

-If in doubt, a definitive definition of the SPI address space should be saught from the code The address decoding scheme used to select which HSS link is queried is defined in `spinnaker_fpgas_address_decode.v`.
+If in doubt, a definitive definition of the SPI address space should be saught from the code.The address decoding scheme used to select which HSS link is queried is defined in `spinnaker_fpgas_address_decode.v`.
 The addresses of the available registersin each HSS link are defined in `../../modules/hss_multiplexer/spio_hss_multiplexer_reg_bank.h`.
 The SPI protocol and its parameters are defined in `spinnaker_fpgas_spi.v`.

-There is also an register bank associated with the top-level design at base
+There is also a register bank associated with the top-level design at base
 address: 0x00040000

 	Name  Number Offset  Access  Size  Description